-We planned basement penetration to moderate depth (150-250 m) at the Emperor Seamount sites (Fig. F1; Table T1).
+We planned basement penetration to moderate depth (150-250 m) at the Emperor Seamount sites (Fig. F1).
 Our preferred strategy was to employ minicones for reentry.
-The nominal depths for basement penetration were based on drilling of other Pacific Basin seamounts and plateaus (Tarduno and Gee, 1995).
+The nominal depths for basement penetration were based on drilling of other Pacific seamounts and plateaus (Tarduno and Gee, 1995).
 Whereas these estimates were needed for the planning process, we envisioned an interactive process based on recovery.
-Ideally, we hoped to recover at least 15 flow units (distinct eruption units rather than lobes of compound flows) from each hole for detailed paleomagnetic and radiometric age (40Ar-39Ar incremental heating) analysis.
+Ideally, we hoped to recover at least 15 flow units (distinct lava flows rather than lobes of compound flows) from each hole for detailed paleomagnetic and radiometric age (Ar-Ar incremental heating) analysis.
 Below, we include a brief description and rationale for each of the drilling sites.
 This approach, with age information provided by micropaleontology and relative time information provided by physical volcanology, guided our decisions at sea.

 Originally, the northernmost site to be drilled during Leg 197 was on Meiji Guyot.
 Unfortunately, clearance for drilling was denied by the Russian government in May 2001.
 Consequently, drilling on Detroit Seamount (~81 Ma) became the highest priority for Leg 197.
-We planned single holes at two summit sites, proposed Sites HE-3A and HE-3B, which were included in a seismic survey by the JOIDES Resolution en route.
-Proposed Site HE-3A became our first site drilled (Site 1203) (Ta-ble T2).
+We planned single holes at two sites; two summit sites (proposed Sites HE-3A and HE-3B) were given high priority and were included in a seismic survey by the JOIDES Resolution en route.
+Proposed Site HE-3A became our first site drilled (Site 1203).